silx-kit/h5web/CONTRIBUTING.md

 [download it from silx.org](http://www.silx.org/pub/h5web/sample.h5) and place it into the `support/sample/dist` folder.
 However, please beware that the file may not be up to date.

+Environment variables defined in `.env.test` files, and overridden in `.env.test.local` files, can be used to skip a provider's API test, change its support server URL, or change its test file.

 ### Visual regression